-Once you know the photography equipment you want or need to bring, its a moment to decide the camera bag.
-According to your kind of trip, and the time you will need to carry on the bag on your shoulders, you will want to choose a small or big bag.
-Try to think in advance about it, also think if you will be moving by car or public transport.
+Once you know the photography equipment you want or need to bring, it’s a moment to decide the camera bag.
+According to your kind of trip, you will want to choose a small or big bag.
+Think about the time you will need to carry on the bag on your shoulders.
+Try to think in advance about it, also if you will be moving by car or public transport.

-Travel to Japan as an example, space it’s one of the biggest problems.
+During a Japan Photo Tour as an example, space it’s one of the biggest problems.
 So it will be helpful to reduce the space as much as possible if you are thinking to move by train around the country.
 If you travel by car, you not will have this problem, and then you can increase the size and weight of your bag.

 Also, the problem can be not just during the photo tour.
-According to your flight, in the same airport, you can have a problem entering a big camera bag, or if you travel for example to Greenland the weight of all your luggage will be reduced.
-So check it out before choosing which bag it the perfect for the travel you will do.
+According to your flight, in the same airport, you can have a problem entering a big camera bag.
+Or if you make a Greenland Photo Tour the weight of all your luggage will be reduced.
+So check it out before choosing which bag is perfect for the travel you will do.

 Optional Photography Equipment

-If you go to Russian Lapland or Iceland and go out in the night to photograph the northern lights, a headlamp will be your best friend to walk to the best spots & also to set up your camera.
-Also, most powerful lights, are a perfect complement to pose in photographs with the Milky Way or just the stars.
+If you go to any Lofoten Photography Tour and go out during the night you will need a light.
+A headlamp will be your best friend to walk to the best spots & also to set up your camera.
+The most powerful lights are a perfect complement to pose in photographs with the Milky Way or just the stars.

 Recommendation: Vont Spark LED Headlamp Flashlight (2 PACK)

-Also when you will be sleeping in tents, a light will be a must for your movements during the night in the middle of a mountain or the desert, we suggest you a lantern.
+Also, when you will be sleeping in tents, a light will be a must.
+For better movements during the night in the middle of a mountain or the desert, we suggest you a lantern.